queryluke/masseffect-5e-data/data/rules/armor.md

 __Armor Class (AC)__.
 Armor protects its wearer from attacks.
 The armor you wear determines your base Armor Class.

 __Shield Points__. <v-chip color="info" small>new</v-chip> All armor chest pieces
 provide some amount of shield points.
-See the <nuxt-link to="/phb/rules/combat#shields">Shields</nuxt-link> of the combat section for more information.
+See the [Shields](/manual/combat#shields) of the combat section for more information.